NHSDigital/coyote/README.md

 are no constraints.
 They are stored as git tags, with an expected pattern of `coyote-WHATEVER`.
 You can pass an explicit version to `coyote package build` if you want to build a version that is not the last in the sorted list.
+Specify versions to `coyote package build` and `coyote package release` as the plain version number, without the `coyote-` prefix used in the tag.
+The `coyote-` prefix is used to distinguish the tags from other tags in the repository, and does not form part of the version number.

 ## Usage